 It can be difficult to find the motivation to get to the gym or hit the trail, so consider this: our research also showed that those who exercise 4 or more hours each week are 50% more likely to wake up alert and feeling great!

-No matter what your motivation is for starting to build healthy habits in this new year, it’s essential to take a holistic approach.
-Healthy sleep leads to better workouts, better workouts lead to better eating choices, etc. Don’t overlook one aspect of the health triangle to try and prop up another — that’s just not a long-term strategy for success.
+No matter what your motivation is for starting to build healthy habits, it's essential to take a holistic approach.
+Healthy sleep leads to better workouts, better workouts lead to better eating choices, etc. Don't overlook one aspect of the health triangle to try and prop up another — that's just not a long-term strategy for success.
 Getting 7-9 hours of sleep consistently each night will help you succeed, no matter what your goals might be.